Gor088/ciel-network-analysis/README.md

 - Ranking participants based on influence and connectivity
 - Plotting degree centrality (x-axis) against betweenness centrality (y-axis) with node labels and average-based dividing lines to identify four communication behavior regions
 - Visualizing the deviations of each node's centrality values (degree, betweenness, closeness) from their respective averages to detect outliers and potential leaders
+- Detecting communities using the Louvain method, grouping nodes by connectivity, and visualizing the network with community-based colors

 ## 🛠️ Methods & Tools